Tag Archives: north carolina rare bird

 Each winter, a very special sort of tourist shows up in OBX of North Carolina, the Snowy Owl!

-I’d seen reports two weeks ago that the bird was back in the Nags Head & Ocracoke areas so I hit the road to see if I could find this shy high Arctic visitor.
+I’d seen reports two weeks ago that the bird was back in the Nags Head & Ocracoke areas so @isaacmcshanephoto and I hit the road to see if we could find this shy high Arctic visitor.

-On our first trip I spent 4 days looking but came up empty.
+On our first trip we spent 4 days looking but came up empty.

 I’ve had this bird on my target list for years but never seem to be in the right place at the right time to see it.